In the Torah world of recent generations, a true revolution has taken place.

 When a student cannot learn independently:

-And sometimes—they simply give up.
+And sometimes — he simply gives up.

-But the truth is very different:
+But the truth is completely different:

-Often, these are highly capable students
+Often, these are very talented students

 Who simply did not receive the right tools